vasa-c/pizza-test-backend/doc/pages.md

 If the shopping cart is empty page contains text about it and nothing more.

-* List of selected pizzas
+* List of selected pizza types
     * Change of the count
     * Delete from cart
 * Total price in the selected currency